StatBiomed/SNPmanifold/README.md

 2. Run 4 methods (filtering, training, clustering, phylogeny) in order.

-Each step can rerun sperately without reruning prior steps.
+Each method can rerun sperately without reruning prior methods. `SNPmanifold_demo.ipynb` shows a demo for quick usage of SNPmanifold.

 ## Key Attributes